 Medium-chain triglycerides (MCTs) are saturated fats our body can digest very easily.
 MCTs, which are mostly found in coconut oil, behave differently when ingested and are passed directly to the liver to be used as an immediate form of energy.
 They are also present in butter and palm oil in smaller quantities.

-MCTs are used by athletes to improve and enhance performance and are great for fat loss.
-If you can tolerate pure MCT oil with no stomach discomfort, you can get it in a supplement form.
-You can get MCT oil on Amazon.
+MCTs are used by athletes to improve and enhance performance and may even boost fat loss.
+If you can tolerate pure MCT oil with no stomach discomfort, you can get it in a supplement form on Amazon.

 3. Include Heart-healthy Monounsaturated Fatty Acids

-Monounsaturated fatty acids (MUFA, omega 9, oleic acid) are found in avocados, olives, beef and nuts (especially macadamias) and have been known to prevent heart disease.
+Monounsaturated fatty acids (MUFA, omega 9, including oleic acid) are found in avocados, olives, meat and nuts (especially macadamias) and have been known to prevent heart disease.
 Studies show that consumption of monounsaturated fatty acids is associated with better serum lipid profiles.

 Oils high in MUFA such as extra virgin olive oil, avocado oil and macadamia nut oil are best for cold use (MUFA are less stable than SFA), for finishing meals or after cooking.